emqx/eip/active/0036-support-environment-variable-emqx-security-profile.md

 * 2026-05-19: @savonarola Use new `who()` condition in `acl.conf` instead of `authorization.no_match=profile` for simplifying the transition.
 Target 6.3 release for the changes.
 * 2026-05-26: @savonarola Use `deny` for failures in external authorization backends.
 * 2026-06-05: @savonarola Add ACL checks for Management API induced subscriptions and publishes.
+* 2026-06-05: @savonarola Use fail-closed authentication behavior for authenticator errors in `hardened`.

 ## Abstract